 A significant body of knowledge and experience emerged from years of aircraft health and trend monitoring used to enhance aircraft dispatch reliability (DR) rates.
 The span of successful use cases, encompassing aircraft systems (including propulsion systems) and aircraft structure, constitutes a solid basis and strong motivator for developing the AHM path.
-This would be an alternative applicable to many of the aircraft maintenance tasks and lead to a change in the typical form and significance of execution thresholds and periodicity.
+This would be an alternative applicable to many of the aircraft maintenance tasks and lead to a change in the typical form and significance of executed maintenance action content, thresholds and periodicity.

-Introduction of the AHM option alternative, as an opportunity and not as an obligation, is needed to attain the scale of economics potentially offered by the concept of aircraft "Maintenance of Tomorrow" in which true aircraft condition-based maintenance (CBM) would rely on the implementation of both predictive and prescriptive analytics capabilities.
+Introduction of the AHM option alternative, as an opportunity and not as an obligation, is needed to attain the scale of economics potentially offered by the concept of aircraft "Maintenance of Tomorrow" in which true aircraft Condition-Based Maintenance (CBM) would rely on the implementation of both predictive and prescriptive analytics capabilities.